1949–50 CCNY Beavers men's basketball team: Follow-up commentary

-For CCNY, there were dark clouds on the horizon following the amazing double victory.
-The point-shaving scandal sent shock waves throughout college basketball, and most of the City College players were implicated in it.
-The scandal ended the NBA hopes of the CCNY players, prompted the suspension of the basketball program, and forever tarnished the '49-50 team's legacy.
+In 1950, CCNY was implicated in a point-shaving scandal.
+The players had taken money from gamblers in the point-shaving scandals during the 1948–1949 season and also during some regular-season games in the 1949–1950 season.
+No games were fixed during the post-season tournaments.
+This sent shock waves throughout college basketball.
+The scandal prompted the suspension of the basketball program.
+The school was moved from Division I to Division III and was banned from playing at Madison Square Garden.
+As a result of these sanctions, the CCNY basketball program was de–emphasized, and the school has never again appeared in either the NCAA or NIT tournaments.
+CCNY is the only NCAA Basketball Championship team that is no longer a member of Division I. Every one of the C.C.N.Y. players involved in the scandal eventually went back to school to earn his degree.
 Ed Warner and Alvin Roth played professionally in the Continental Basketball Association.
-Following the scandal, the school was moved from Division I to Division III and was banned from playing at Madison Square Garden.
-As a result of these sanctions, the CCNY basketball program was de–emphasized, and the school has never again appeared in either the NCAA or NIT tournaments.
-In the 74-year history of the NCAA tournament, CCNY was one of the most unlikely champions, and the school has not reach post-season play again.
-To this day, CCNY is the only NCAA Basketball Championship team that is no longer a member of Division 1.
-Despite the tragedy that befell CCNY in the aftermath of the point-shaving scandal, the 1950 City team is still the most celebrated college basketball team in the history of New York City.
-On a positive note, every one of the C.C.N.Y. players involved in the scandal eventually went back to school to earn his degree.

-In another twist, the NCAA tournament did not have another game at any Madison Square Garden facility from the 1961 tournament until 2014, when its successor, Madison Square Garden IV, hosted the East Regional Finals.
+The NCAA tournament did not have another game at any Madison Square Garden facility from the 1961 tournament until 2014, when its successor, Madison Square Garden IV, hosted the East Regional Finals.
 This might be related to the point-shaving scandal of 1951 and the existence of gamblers in New York City.
 In 1996, the Final Four was held outside of New York City at the Continental Airlines Arena in East Rutherford, New Jersey.
 After a hiatus of more than half a century, the Big Dance finally returned to the most famous indoor arena in the United States.